yegor256/takes/README.md

 )
 ```

-This is how this `XeFoo` class would look like:
+This is how this `XeFoo` class would look:

 ```java
 public final class XeFoo extends XeWrap {